 Once setup is done, you’ll get something like this:

 The ‘hostname’ is the only one we want.

 By default, you’ll get a hostname like something.b-cdn.net.
 But you can connect your own subdomain like cdn.your-site.com by adding CNAME to DNS settings.

 Configure CDN in WordPress

-If you’re using a cache plugin, then goto it’s CDN settings and enter the above hostname.
+If you’re using a cache plugin like FlyingPress, then go to its CDN settings and enter the above CDN URL.

 Recommended Settings for BunnyCDN

 BunnyCDN can give pretty good results with the default settings.
 But there are a few settings that can give more.

 Force SSL so that it will automatically redirect all non-https requests to https